 Money Habitudes cards are a novel, non-threatening, hands-on activity to get people talking about money.
 Used with individuals, couples, groups and classes, they help people understand their own unique habits and attitudes that affect decisions and actions related to money.

-This version, Money Habitudes II, is designed for young adults (18-25).
-The methodology is the same as the original, adult and teen versions of Money Habitudes, but features evaluation statements that are better suited to this age group.
-Money Habitudes II is often used in college and military programs as well as workforce development, peer mentoring programs, premarital seminars and re-entry.
+This version, Money Habitudes II, is designed for young adults starting to manage their money (18-25).
+The methodology is the same as the original, adult and teen versions of Money Habitudes, but changes in the wording of some statements make it better suited to this age group.
+Money Habitudes II is often used in college and military programs as well as workforce development, peer mentoring programs, and with young people in the foster care system or now on their own.

 Generally, what people like about Money Habitudes cards is they: